Fraction of Absorbed PAR (FAPAR)

 The instrument collects radiation reflected by the earth's surface.
 Silicon linear detector arrays are used for spectral band B0 (blue), B2 (red) and B3 (near infrared), while InGaAs photodiodes (Thomson CSF) are used for the SWIR (Short Wave Infrared) band.
 Each array features 1728 individual CCD detectors.
-The output voltage signals are fed to a multiplexer (prior to this, SWIR voltages are adjusted for dark current values), then to a single analog to digital converter(ADC).
-All sensors are processed by a single high precision 11 bit ADC, thus completely by-passing the problem of electronic interband calibration.
+The output voltage signals are fed to a multiplexer (prior to this, SWIR voltages are adjusted for dark current values), then to a single analogue-to-digital converter(ADC).
+All sensors are processed by a single high-precision 11-bit ADC, thus completely bypassing the problem of electronic interband calibration.

 Three spectral bands of Vegetation (B2, B3 and SWIR) and HRVIR (Red, NIR, SWIR) are identical, they register perfectly allowing data to be interpreted at several scales.
 The combination of high and low spatial resolutions (of HRVIR and Vegetation) provides a major contribution to the measurement of temporal changes over a few points or at certain time periods for a proper determination of the influence of the various kinds of ground cover.
 24)

 The Vegetation processing center (CTIV) is at VITO (Vlaamse instelling voor technologisch onderzoek - Flemish institute for technological research), located in Mol, Belgium.
 The commercial distribution of Vegetation products is provided on a global scale by SPOT Image (France), with CLEO (Belgium), SSC Satellitbild (Sweden) and Telespazio (Italy).

 Optimized to detect